ddev/ddev-sqlsrv/README.md

 ddev restart
 ```

-If in your project you already have a `.ddev/.env` file, you need to add the following lines to it:
+If your project you already has a `.ddev/.env` file, you need to add the following lines to it:

 ```dotenv
 MSSQL_EXTERNAL_PORT=1433